deaxparadox/deaxparadox/README.md

 During an academic session, our team collaborated on building a URL shortener project using Django, GraphQL, and REST API.
 The goal was to create a robust and efficient application that shortens long URLs while providing insightful analytics on link usage.

-**Project Summary: URL Shortener Development**

-During an academic session, our team collaborated on building a URL shortener project using Django, GraphQL, and REST API.
-The goal was to create a robust and efficient application that shortens long URLs while providing insightful analytics on link usage.

 **Key Contributions:**

 - **Backend Development:** Utilized Django to create a reliable and scalable backend, ensuring seamless management of URL data.